gelemias/RDGliderViewController/README.md

 - Download the latest code version or add the repository as a git submodule to your git-tracked project.

-- Drag and drop the mention files onto your project and make sure to select **Copy items** if needed.
+- Drag and drop the folder `RDGliderViewController/` onto your project and make sure to select **Copy items if needed**.

-- Add this `#import "RDGliderViewController.h"` at the beginning of your class.
+- Add `#import "RDGliderViewController.h"` at the beginning of your class.

 ## Usage